1. Home: Explore careers

 Apprenticeship

-You could do the Environmental Practitioner Level 6 Degree Apprenticeship before specialising in hydrology.
+You could apply for an Environmental Practitioner Level 6 Degree Apprenticeship before specialising in hydrology.

-This typically takes 5 years to complete as a mix of learning on the job and studying at an approved university.
+This can take up to 5 years to complete and is a mix of learning on the job and studying at an approved university.

 Entry requirements